AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 ### Update the name of a thread

-Only the chat group owner, chat group admins, and thread creator can call `changeChatThreadName` to update a thread name.
+Only the chat group owner, chat group admins, and thread creator can call `updateChatThreadName` to update a thread name.

 Once a thread name is updated, all chat group members receive the `ChatThreadChangeListener#onChatThreadUpdated` callback.
 In a multi-device scenario, all the other devices receive the `MultiDeviceListener#onThreadEvent` callback triggered by the `THREAD_UPDATE` event.